-- Amgen's decisions with respect to the timing, design and conduct of research and development activities for omecamtiv mecarbil and related compounds, including decisions to postpone or discontinue research or development activities relating to omecamtiv mecarbil and related compounds; - Astellas' decisions with respect to the timing, design and conduct of research and development activities for those skeletal muscle activators subject to the Astellas OSSA Agreement; - our ability to enter into strategic partnership agreements for any of our programs on acceptable terms and conditions or in accordance with our planned timelines; - our ability to obtain additional financing on acceptable terms, if at all; - our receipt of funds and access to other resources under our current or future strategic alliances, in the development, testing, manufacturing or commercialization of our drug candidates or slower than anticipated patient enrollment, in our or partners' clinical trials, or in the manufacture and supply of clinical trial materials; - failure by our contract research organizations, contract manufacturing organizations and other vendors to properly fulfill their obligations or otherwise perform as expected; - · results from non-clinical studies that may adversely impact the timing or the further development of our drug candidates and other compounds; - the possibility that the U.S. Food and Drug Administration (the "FDA") or foreign regulatory agencies may delay or limit our or our partners' ability to conduct clinical trials or may delay or withhold approvals for the manufacture or sale of our products; - changing standards of care and the introduction of products by competitors or alternative therapies for the treatment of indications we target that may limit the commercial potential of our drug candidates; - difficulties or delays in achieving market access, reimbursement and favorable drug pricing for our drug candidates and the potential impacts of health care reform; - changes in laws and regulations applicable to drug development, commercialization or reimbursement; - the uncertainty of protection for our intellectual property, whether in the form of patents, trade secrets or otherwise; - potential infringement or misuse by us of the intellectual property rights of third parties; - activities and decisions of, and market conditions affecting, current and future strategic partners; - accrual information provided by and performance of our contract research organizations ("CROs"), contract manufacturing organizations ("CMOs"), and other vendors; - · potential ownership changes under Internal Revenue Code Section 382; and - · the timeliness and accuracy of information filed with the U.S. Securities and Exchange Commission (the "SEC") by third parties.
+- decisions by Ji Xing Pharmaceuticals Limited ("Ji Xing") with respect to the timing, design and conduct of development and commercialization activities for afficamten in the People's Republic of China (including the Hong Kong SAR and Macau SAR) (together "China") and Taiwan; - our ability to receive funds under the Funding Agreement, dated July 14, 2020 (the "Funding Agreement") between us and RTW Royalty Holdings Designated Activity Company ("RTW Royalty Holdings") or its assignee, RTW Investments ICAV for RTW Fund 1 ("RTW ICAV"), which is subject to certain conditions; - · our ability to enroll patients in our clinical trials by any particular date; - our ability to complete our clinical trials by any particular date; - our ability to enter into strategic partnership agreements for any of our programs on acceptable terms and conditions or in accordance with our planned timelines; - our ability to obtain additional financing on acceptable terms, if at all; - our receipt of funds and access to other resources under our current or future strategic alliances, in the development, testing, manufacturing or commercialization of our drug candidates or slower than anticipated patient enrollment, in our or partners' clinical trials, or in the manufacture and supply of clinical trial materials; - failure by our contract research organizations, contract manufacturing organizations and other vendors to properly fulfill their obligations or otherwise perform as expected; - · results from non-clinical studies that may adversely impact the timing or the further development of our drug candidates and other compounds; - the possibility that the U.S. Food and Drug Administration (the "FDA") or foreign regulatory agencies may delay or limit our or our partners' ability to conduct clinical trials or may delay or withhold approvals for the manufacture and sale of our products; - changing standards of care and the introduction of products by competitors or alternative therapies for the treatment of indications we target that may limit the commercial potential of our drug candidates; - difficulties or delays in achieving market access, reimbursement and favorable drug pricing for our drug candidates and the potential impacts of health care reform; - changes in laws and regulations applicable to drug development, commercialization or reimbursement; - the uncertainty of protection for our intellectual property, whether in the form of patents, trade secrets or otherwise; - potential infringement or misuse by us of the intellectual property rights of third parties; - activities and decisions of, and market conditions affecting, current and future strategic partners; - accrual information provided by and performance of our contract research organizations ("CROs"), contract manufacturing organizations ("CMOs"), and other vendors; - potential ownership changes under Internal Revenue Code Section 382; and - the timeliness and accuracy of information filed with the U.S. Securities and Exchange Commission (the "SEC") by third parties.